socialfoundations/folktables/README.md

 ## Citing folktables
-If you uses the Folktables datasets or the Adult Reconstruction, we encourage you to cite our paper introducing the datasets:
+If you use the Folktables datasets or the Adult reconstruction, we encourage you to cite our paper introducing the datasets:
 ```
 @article{ding2021retiring,